Velká Kraš: History

 The first written mention of Velká Kraš is from 1256.

-During the World War II, the German occupiers operated two forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+During World War II, the German occupiers operated two forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
 Four POWs attempted to escape from one of the subcamps and were killed by the Germans, and then buried in nearby Vidnava.

 From 1973 to 1990, Velká Kraš was a part of Vidnava.